Pittsburgh, the birthplace of AI, is also an artificial intelligence smart city.

 125 New Jobs

-Opened tech office in 2017 and plans to expand their workforce to 100 employees with a focus on Alexa voice technology and machine learning.
+Amazon and its cloud platform Amazon Web Services (AWS) are no strangers to enhancing AI applications and algorithms.
+Amazon opened a tech office in 2017 and plans to expand their workforce to 100 employees with a focus on Alexa voice technology/speech recognition and machine learning.

 Feb 2018 Amazon